nhgritctran/PheTK/README.md

 ## 1. INSTALLATION

 ### Using pip

-The latest version of PheTK can be installed using the pip install command in the terminal (Python 3.7 or newer):
+The latest version (v0.2+) of PheTK can be installed using the pip install command in the terminal (note that the lowercase package name "phetk" starts from version 0.2+):

 ```
 pip install phetk --upgrade
 ```

-or Jupyter Notebook (restart kernel after installation and prior to importing):
+Users can also specify a version, e.g., for the last stable version of version 0.1:

 ```
-!pip install phetk --upgrade
+pip install PheTK==0.1.47
 ```

 To check current installed version: